Nathan-Dane/ReadmeAnimatedSVGs/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **Add _flair_ to your Readmes with some CSS.**

-This is a tutorial and exploration for adding elements to GitHub Readmes (and some other _md documents_) that allow for much more variety and fanciness.
+This is a tutorial and exploration for adding elements to GitHub Readmes (and some other _md documents_) that allow for much more variety and ✨fanciness✨.

-The standard **MarkDown** feature set allows for very little variety, being little more than some left-aligned text, images, and tables.
+The standard **Markdown** feature set allows for very little variety, being little more than some left-aligned text, images, and tables.

 GitHub flavour markdown adds a handful of **HTML** abilities, like `Align` and `div` layouting.
 One other addition is `SVG` elements, which as it turns out, opens a door to many opportunities!

 > Basic **HTML** and **CSS** knowledge is assumed for this tutorial.
+Get an introduction [here](https://www.w3schools.com/html/html_css.asp)

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/Nathan-Dane/ReadmeAnimatedSVGs/refs/heads/main/Resources/heading-animating.svg">